pgbackrest/pgbackrest/README.md

 * Database restore.

-* --version param (with VERSION file written to directory).
+* --version param (with with version written into backup.manifest).

 * Threading for archive-get and archive-put.